-This Management Discussion and Analysis ("MD&A") of the financial condition, results of operations and cash flows of the Company as at August 31, 2022 and for the year then ended, and should be read in conjunction with the audited consolidated financial statements as at August 31, 2022 and for the year then ended and the audited financial statements as at August 31, 2021 and for the year then ended.
-This MD&A is effective December 19, 2022.
+This Management Discussion and Analysis ("MD&A") of the financial condition, results of operations and cash flows of the Company for the three months ended November 30, 2022 should be read in conjunction with the condensed consolidated interim financial statements as at November 30, 2022 and for the three months then ended, and the audited consolidated financial statements as at August 31, 2022.
+This MD&A is effective January 26, 2023.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.

-The Company has prepared its audited consolidated financial statements as at August 31, 2022 and for the year then ended in Canadian dollars and in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board.
+The Company has prepared its condensed consolidated interim financial statements as at November 30, 2022 and for the three months then ended in Canadian dollars and in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standard ("IAS") 34 Interim Financial Statements, as issued by the International Accounting Standards Board.